 The issue that is top-of-mind for most people is when to start taking benefits.
 Most people are aware they can begin collecting benefits as early as age 62 at a reduced payout.
 An increasing number of people are learning that, by delaying benefits to age 70, they can increase their payout by more than 30%.2 However, even that fundamental choice requires a thorough evaluation of a number of factors, including your health and your family health history, along with financial and family considerations.

 The decision to delay benefits is also affected by the prevailing interest rates.
-In a low interest rate environment, it might make sense to delay benefits because the increase in payments exceeds the growth of funds earning interest.
-In a higher interest rate environment, it might make sense to take benefits at full retirement age.
+In a low interest rate environment, it might make sense to delay benefits because the increase in payments exceeds the growth of other retirement funds.
+In a higher interest rate environment, it might make sense to take benefits at full retirement age as the increase in Social Security benefits is outpaced by investment returns.

 The more complicated issue involves planning around a spouse - whether they are current or past - and the decisions they have made with their own Social Security benefits.
 Every year, $10 billion in spousal benefits go unclaimed.3 There are at least a dozen different strategies that take advantage of loopholes for married couples, which can add tens of thousands of dollars to their lifetime benefit.